vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 where X stands for some bundle of properties that are observable about the contents of M1 and which are necessary and sufficient for determing the evidentiality of *M*.

 The problem with this is that if there were such a bundle of properties, possessed by objects, which could be observed directly; then, failing to observe such a bundle of properties when introspecting some observation would mean that that observation was not evidential.
-But, this would entail constitutivism about nonevidentiality, as well.
-And, as we'll see a bit later in this section, constitutivism about evidentiality necessitates nonconstitutivism about nonevidentiality.
+But, this would entail internalism about nonevidentiality, as well.
+And, as we'll see a bit later in this section, internalism about evidentiality necessitates externalism about nonevidentiality.

 # sec 9